AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/GitHub Desktop.md

 Dodanie plików
 •
 Commit i push na GitHuba

 ## How to create a Local Repository in GitHub
-Create a folder on your system.
-This will act as a local repository which will later hit the GitHub website To host (or share) a Git repository on GitHub, follow the steps below:
+Create a folder on your system (C:\Repos_GitHub).
+This will act as a local repository which will later hit the GitHub website

 [link](https://training.github.com/downloads/github-git-cheat-sheet/)

 ## How to share your GitHub Repository with your collaborators

+To host (or share) a Git repository on GitHub, follow the steps below:

 ## How to Clone Repository